brownerd/uuu-syntax/README.md

 ## Import/Export
 At some point you will want to export, import and save your cool, clever and quickly made syntaxes.
-You will need [URAWSM-Helper]() installed.
+You will need [uuu]() installed.
 Follow instructions there for exporting and importing.